rckymntn/alpine/README.md

     - `main.js` is the main flow of the application and likely doesn't need to be modified.
     - `command-manager.js` contains the logic for registering and unregistering slash commands with the Discord API.
     - `commands` holds all commands as their own `.js` file.
 To make a new command, add a new command `your-command.js` to `commands` and run `register.js` before `main.js` for it to take effect.
     - `listeners` groups event listeners together.
-For example, all message related listeners are grouped in one file.
+For example, all message related listeners are grouped in one file, `message-listener.js`.
 2. ...
 99. Once you're satisified with your changes and have registered any new or modified commands, run `npm start` or `node src/main.js`.